RockitBootcamp/Student-Resources/PHP/08 User Defined Functions/README.md

 ### Nested Function Calls

-It's important to know that the return value a function gives is in fact a value.
-Take this code for example:
+When a function returns a value, like in the case of the `add()` function, the function call can be treated just like a value:

 ```php
 $answer = add(3, 4);
 ```

-The `$answer` variable gets it's value from the function right?
-So this code is exactly the same as:
+The `$answer` variable gets its value from the function just as if we had assigned a normal value:

 ```php
 $answer = 7;
 ```

-This is important to understand when we're nesting functions.
-You may have learned that PHP has a built-in function called `strlen()` which takes a string as it's argument and returns the length of characters.
+This is important to understand when we're nesting function calls.
+You may have learned that PHP has a built-in function called `strlen()` which takes a string as its argument and returns the length of characters.
 So let's nest some function calls:

 ```php
 function add($n1, $n2) {